Bee Card (Manchester)

 Bee Card is an electronic ticketing scheme under development by Transport for Greater Manchester (TfGM) for use on public transport services in Greater Manchester, England.
 It was first announced and confirmed in June 2012 as get me there as an integrated travel card, comparable to London's Oyster card, for Greater Manchester. following a bid from the Greater Manchester Combined Authority.

 History

-Get me there is based upon trials of the Bolton Citizen Card smartcard that was issued to residents of the Metropolitan Borough of Bolton in 2007 as a pilot.
-It is valid on travel modes across Greater Manchester including buses, Metrolink and most National Rail services within the jurisdiction of TfGM.
+In February 2008, the Greater Manchester Passenger Transport Executive announced plans to trial the use of Bolton Council leisure Smart Cards for journeys on some Arriva Manchester bus services.
+In 2012, TfGM announced that a broader integrated smartcard system would be developed across trains, trams and buses.